Zinbo/software-dev-repository/content/posts/Architecture/index.md

 There are challenges distributing data or functionality across multiple servers.
 One of the key issues is data locality; in distributed systems the closer the data to the operation or point of computation, the better the performance of the system.
 Therefore it is potentially problematic to have data spread across multiple servers, as any time it is needed it may not be local, forcing the servers to perform a costly fetch of the required information across the network.

-## Proxies
-At a basic level, a proxy server is an intermediate piece of hardware/software that receives requests from clients and relays them to the backend origin servers.
-Typically, proxies are used to filter requests, log requests, or sometimes transform requests (by adding/removing headers, encrypting/decrypting, or compression).

-It is worth noting that you can use proxies and caches together, but generally it is best to put the cache in front of the proxy, for the same reason that it is best to let the faster runners start first in a crowded marathon race.
-This is because the cache is serving data from memory, it is very fast, and it doesn't mind multiple requests for the same result.
-But if the cache was located on the other side of the proxy server, then there would be additional latency with every request before the cache, and this could hinder performance.

-Proxies are also immensely helpful when coordinating requests from multiple servers, providing opportunities to optimize request traffic from a system-wide perspective.
-One way to use a proxy to speed up data access is to collapse the same (or similar) requests together into one request, and then return the single result to the requesting clients.
-This is known as collapsed forwarding.

-What are intermediate indexes and inverse indexes?

-## Load Balancers

-Like proxies, some load balancers can also route a request differently depending on the type of request it is.
-(Technically these are also known as reverse proxies.)

-If a system only has a couple of a nodes, systems like round robin DNS may make more sense since load balancers can be expensive and add an unneeded layer of complexity.
-Of course in larger systems there are all sorts of different scheduling and load-balancing algorithms, including simple ones like random choice or round robin, and more sophisticated mechanisms that take things like utilization and capacity into consideration.
-All of these algorithms allow traffic and requests to be distributed, and can provide helpful reliability tools like automatic failover, or automatic removal of a bad node (such as when it becomes unresponsive).
-However, these advanced features can make problem diagnosis cumbersome.
-For example, when it comes to high load situations, load balancers will remove nodes that may be slow or timing out (because of too many requests), but that only exacerbates the situation for the other nodes.
-In these cases extensive monitoring is important, because overall system traffic and throughput may look like it is decreasing (since the nodes are serving less requests) but the individual nodes are becoming maxed out.

-## Queues
-In the cases where writes, or any task for that matter, may take a long time, achieving performance and availability requires building asynchrony into the system; a common way to do that is with queues.

-# SOA

-# CQRS and Event Sourcing

-# Serverless